IBM/platinum-demos/docs/tech-sales-enablement-learning-to-install-concert-workflows-addon/demo-instructions.md

 **2.1: Run the get concert info script**

-This script requires a Concert URL and api key, if you dont have an api key you can follow <a href="https://www.ibm.com/docs/en/concert?topic=api-generating-key" target="_blank" rel="noreferrer">these steps</a> to create one.
+This script requires a Concert URL and API key.
+If you don't have an API key, you can follow <a href="https://www.ibm.com/docs/en/concert?topic=api-generating-key" target="_blank" rel="noreferrer">these steps</a> to create one.

-Run the script using this command, replacing concert-url and concert-api with your own. <br/> <code class="code-block"> ./bin/tethering/get_concert_info.sh --concert-url=https://concert-url:12443 --c-api-key=concert-api </code>
+Run the script using this command, replacing 'concert-url' and 'concert-api' with your own. <br/> <code class="code-block"> ./bin/tethering/get_concert_info.sh --concert-url=https://concert-url:12443 --c-api-key=concert-api </code>

-This will output a CONCERT_HUB_KEY value, take note of this.
+This will output a CONCERT_HUB_KEY value.
+Take note of this.

 **2.2: Edit the Concert Workflows values file**

-Open the values file for editing  <br/> <code class="code-block"> vi bin/concert-workflows-values.yaml </code>
+Open the 'values' file for editing.  <br/> <code class="code-block"> vi bin/concert-workflows-values.yaml </code>

+Replace 'icr.io/cp/concert' with 'cp.icr.io/cp/concert' on the 'imageRegistry' line.

-On the imageRegistry line, replace icr.io/cp/concert with cp.icr.io/cp/concert. <br/> On the address line, replace https://<IP> with the URL of your concert instance, without the port (e.g., the url https://9.30.214.214:12443/ without the port is https://9.30.214.214). <br/> On the CONCERT_HUB_URL line, add the full Concert URL, e.g. https://9.30.214.214:12443 <br/> On the CONCERT_HUB_KEY line, enter the key obtained from the concert info script in action 2.1. <br/> To save and exit the values file, press esc, then :, then wq.
+On the 'address' line, replace the address with the URL of your concert instance, without the port (e.g., the url https://9.30.214.214:12443/ without the port is https://9.30.214.214).

+On the 'CONCERT_HUB_URL' line, add the full Concert URL (e.g., https://9.30.214.214:12443).

+On the 'CONCERT_HUB_KEY' line, enter the key obtained from the Concert info script in 2.1.

+To save and exit the 'values' file, press 'esc', then ':', then 'wq'.

 <br/>